-If you are reading this, you’ve already proved that you are a concerned parent finding ways to secure your child’s future.
-Let us help you out in understanding what exactly a Child Plan is and how to go about it.
+If you are reading this, you've already proved that you are a concerned parent finding ways to secure your child's future.
+Let us help you out in understanding what exactly a Child Plan is and the need to go for the best one.

 Child Plan is insurance cum investment plan that serves 2 purposes -

-So, like a double-edged sword, a Child Plan protects the future of your child in case of your unfortunate demise and at the same time, builds a corpus over a term to be utilized to finance the prime moments in his life like higher education and marriage.
+So, like a double-edged sword, the best Child Plan is designed to protect the future of your child in case of your unfortunate demise and at the same time, builds a corpus over a term to be utilized to finance the prime moments in his life like higher education and marriage.

 Child Education Plan gives you various benefits such as life cover, building a corpus for the child's future needs and the option of adding specific riders.
 Go ahead and invest in an Education Plan, but always compare quotes before you finally sign on the dotted line.